Best Baby Bottle Brush

 Why You Should Trust Us

-After years of baby bottles, sippy cups, and water bottles, we consider bottle-washing experts.
-Leading this bottle brush review is Senior Review Editor Abriah Wofford, who has had lots of hands-on use with a variety of brushes while providing in-home child care for over five years.
-We replicate a worst-case dirty bottle situation during testing, leaving a layer of milk in bottles to dry overnight before testing each brush.
-We also evaluated the durability and eco and baby health attributes.
+After years of baby bottles, sippy cups, and water bottles, we consider ourselves bottle-washing experts.
+Leading product selection and testing for our bottle brush review is Senior Review Editor Abriah Wofford.
+Abriah has gotten her hands on a variety of brushes over the years thanks to her nannying experience and has a good grasp on what to look for in the perfect bottle brush.
+For this review, she replicated a worst-case dirty bottle situation during testing, leaving a layer of milk in bottles to dry overnight before testing each brush.
+Durability, eco-health, and baby health are other attributes that came into play during our evaluation.

 Analysis and Test Results

-We bought, tested, and compared various bottle brushes to find out which ones are the best.
-While using each product, we paid particular attention to a few features and compared them side-by-side.
+We bought, tested, and compared various bottle brushes to find out which ones most effectively clean dirty bottles.
+While using each product, we paid particular attention to a few features and compared our options side-by-side.

-Hands down, the number one most important factor in a baby bottle brush is how well it cleans bottles.
-While all of the products we tested did a satisfactory job, a few quickened the process and made the dreaded task of bottle washing more efficient and bearable.
-We tend to favor brushes with medium-stiff bristles and a larger size to clean a greater surface area.
+Hands down, the number one most important ability for a baby bottle brush to have is to easily scrub away breastmilk, formula, or whatever else you choose to put in the container.
+While all of the products we tested are satisfactory, a few make the bottle washing process less of a dreaded task thanks to their more effective designs.
+We tend to favor brushes with medium-stiff bristles and a larger size brush head to clean a greater surface area.
 We also appreciate products with a nipple brush included or built-in.
-The OXO Tot Brush fit the bill and had almost all of these features.
-While much simpler, the Philips Avent Baby Bottle Brush is an excellent scrubber that we like to use for items more than just bottles.
+The OXO Tot fits the bill and has almost all of these features.
+While much simpler, the Philips Avent Baby Bottle Brush is an excellent scrubber that we like to use for many items aside from bottles.

 With any bristle brush, you will have some spray when you pull the brush out of a narrow-necked bottle.
 However, a few brushes, most notably the Munchkin Bristle Brush, had bristles so stiff that the overspray was ridiculous.
 We found that we would be splattered from the waist up with dirty water and soap bubbles at the end of each use, along with the walls, the countertop, and anything else in the near vicinity.
 This issue does not lessen over time, and we were forever scrunching up our noses and turning our heads away to avoid the spray.